Child tax credit: United Kingdom

-In the United Kingdom, a family with children and an income below about £32,200 could claim the child tax credit on top of child benefit.
-The tax credit is "non-wastable" – it is paid whether or not the family has a net tax liability – and is paid in or out of work.
-Higher rates are paid for disabled children.
-It is integrated with the working tax credit, which also provides support for childcare costs.
+In the United Kingdom, a family with children and an income below about £32,200 could until April 2025 claim the child tax credit on top of child benefit.
+Though referred to as a "tax credit", receipt of the payment was not connected with or conditional upon the amount of tax a person paid; it was more akin to a welfare payment.
+Higher rates were paid for disabled children.
+It was integrated with the Working Tax Credit, which also provided support for childcare costs.

-All taxable income is tested for the credit, so a couple who both work and have children, will have both salaries taken into account.
-Tax Credits may be capped which it is claimed could affect the poorest families disproportionately.
-On Monday 26 October 2015, the House of Lords voted for Labour Party proposals for financial redress to those affected by reduced entitlements.
+All taxable income was tested for the credit, so a couple who both worked and had children had both salaries taken into account.
+Tax Credits could be capped, and it was claimed that this could affect the poorest families disproportionately.
+On Monday 26 October 2015, the House of Lords voted for opposition Labour Party proposals to provide financial redress to those affected by reduced entitlements.

 Since 2018 Child Tax Credit has been replaced by Universal Credit for most people.
-UK citizens may claim Child Benefit which is paid out by the UK tax authority HMRC and anyone earning less than £50,000 year will receive the full benefit.
-Anyone earning between £50,000 and £60,000 per year will need a percentage back with £60,000 or more per year paying the full amount back.
+UK citizens may claim Child Benefit which is paid out by the UK tax authority HMRC and anyone earning less than £60,000 year can receive the full benefit.
+Anyone earning between £60,000 and £80,000 per year pays a percentage of their benefit back in tax, and those earning £80,000 or more per year pay the full amount back.

-Currently, the only way to make a new claim for Child Tax Credit is if you have an existing Working Tax Credit claim.
-This will be phased out due to the government moving everyone over to Universal Credit and is expected to happen in 2024.
+The Child Tax Credit and Working Tax Credit schemes closed on 5 April 2025.
+No further Tax Credit payments were made and all claimants had to migrate to Universal Credit.